anasrazaofficial/nodejs/README.md

 This package is use for encryptions

 - `bcryptjs.hash(value, n=10)` = This is method that encrypts the value.
 There is an algorithm that converts the value into encrypted form, where `n` is the number of turns that this algorithm should run.
 More the turns more complex encryption.
+- `bcryptjs.compare(Entered password, password from database)` = This method compares the password against the password stored in the database.

 >Code: [Here](./course_3(Udemy-ProJSBackend)/authSystem/app.js)
 >